dychen/django-tutorial/README.md

 	celeryd: python manage.py celeryd -E -B --loglevel=INFO
 	celerybeat: python manage.py celerybeat

-These alias the Django commands to run the celery worker and the celerybeat scheduling service to the continuous processes "celery" and "celerybeat," respectively.
+These alias the Django commands to run the celery worker and the celerybeat scheduling service to the continuous processes "celeryd" and "celerybeat," respectively.

-Sync the development database to use the Celery tables:

-	$ python manage.py syncdb

 Commit and push to heroku: